-As mentioned in the table 5, in Garbo district a total of 16 different wild edible fruit species were recorded and the most top three dominate species were defaruur, hohob and ciid.
-But the rarest species kidi.
+As mentioned in the table 5, in Garbo district 16 different wild edible fruit species were recorded and the most dominating species were Defaruur, Hohob and Ciid.
+The rarest species was Kidi.

-Table 6.
-Frequency, relative frequency, abundancy and relative abundance of tree/shrub species at Garbo district
+Observation Table no. 6.
+Frequency, relative frequency, abundance and relative abundance of tree/shrub species at Garbo district